shishupal082/ftp-application/FTP/app_readme.txt

 Future releases
 -------------------
+put eventname as "ui_" in pre of track event request

 on expired user session entry, also put current session data along with old session data create string Upload File in such a way that it always come together